amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/Errors.md

 ##  Unknown 5xx response code

-When you interact with the Meraki dasbhoard via API, you can track requests that successfully reached the Meraki dashboard using the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations.
+When you interact with the Meraki dashboard via API, you can track requests that successfully reached the Meraki dashboard using the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations.
 The telemetry information provides insight into most issues that can affect the API client experience.

-While the response codes of the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations generally range between 200 to 500, some codes, such as 502 or 504, may fall out of this range and are not part of the customer-facing telemetry.
-These response codes indicate that the request likely did not reach the Meraki dashboard, suggesting an issue between the API client and the Meraki dasbboard.
+The response codes of the [apiRequests](https://developer.cisco.com/meraki/api-v1/search/?q=api%20requests) operations generally range from 200 to 500.
+However, some codes, such as 502 or 504, may be outside this range.
+These are not part of the customer-facing telemetry.
+These response codes indicate that the request likely did not reach the Meraki dashboard, suggesting an issue between the API client and the Meraki dashboard.

-Ocassional occurences of such API errors (response code is higher than 500) do not interfere with the well-developed application's operation.
-However, if the number of such errors are high, contact Meraki Support for assistance.
+Occasional occurrences of such API errors (response code is higher than 500) do not interfere with the well-developed application's operation.
+However, if the number of such errors is high, contact Meraki Support for assistance.